 First of all, it's important to note that there really is a difference between Cajun and Creole foods.
 It may be a minor technicality here and there, but it's important to the... people who cook both.
 Also, it's important to realize that neither style of food is originally intended to be super spicy.
 The extreme heat is an interpretation popularized by the rest of the country.

-Instead, Cajun and Creole food is all about the flavor, which is why it relies so much on a variety of herbs and spices.
+Instead, Cajun and Creole foods are all about the flavor, which is why it relies so much on a variety of herbs and spices.
 Let's take a look at five of the most important of those and ways that you can incorporate them into your garden.

 01 of 05

 A delicious and well-known flavor, garlic is at the top of the must-have list for your Cajun cooking.
 It ties flavors together and creates a rich, satisfying base.

 Growing garlic is very easy.
 It is technically a root vegetable and it is planted in the fall.
 Harvest takes place in mid-summer and it is cured before storing.